 The Group carefully monitors and develops its long established relationships with its worldwide customer base and with policy makers in the nuclear industry.
 We regularly meet with our customers and enhance relationships by explaining, educating and enhancing their understanding and knowledge of our enrichment processes and operations.
-Additional information as to how we foster relationships with our business partners can be found in the Strategic Report on pages 28 to 35.
+Additional information as to how we foster relationships with our business partners is summarised in the Corporate Governance section on page 49.